 In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 A constant stores a value that stays the same.
 A variable stores a value that can change depending on the situation.
 A conditional helps a program decide which path to follow, and a loop allows the same task to be repeated accurately as many times as needed.
-Once you understand these four ideas, you can already make simple programs.
+Once you understand these four ideas, you can already start building simple programs.

-So how do programmers deal with that?
+So how do programmers deal with repeated logic?

 This is exactly where functions come in.